pmmp/doc.pmmp.io/source/issues/crashes.rst

 PocketMine-MP may crash for a number of reasons:

 - Bad / faulty plugins.
-- Running out of memory, or memory leaks.
+- Running out of memory, due to too-low limit or a memory leak.
 - Bugs within the PocketMine-MP which are unrecoverable.

 In all of the above cases, a crashdump file will be generated in the ``crashdumps`` folder of your server.